 While there is a one-to-one relationship between the Supervisor Cluster and the vSphere cluster, there is a one-to-many relationship between the Supervisor Cluster and Tanzu Kubernetes clusters.
 You can provision multiple Tanzu Kubernetes clusters within a single Supervisor Cluster.
 The workload management functionality provided by the Supervisor Cluster gives you control over the cluster configuration and lifecycle, while allowing you to maintain concurrency with upstream Kubernetes.

-When you provision a Tanzu Kubernetes cluster, a resource pool and VM folder are created in the Supervisor Namespace.
+When you provision a Tanzu Kubernetes cluster, a resource pool and VM folder are created in the vSphere Namespace.
 The Tanzu Kubernetes cluster control plane and worker node VMs are placed within this resource pool and VM folder.
-Using the vSphere Client, you can view this hierarchy using by selecting the Hosts and Clusters perspective, and also by selecting the VMs and Templates view.
+Using the vSphere Client, you can view this hierarchy by selecting the Hosts and Clusters perspective, and also by selecting the VMs and Templates view.